If you’re asking how much does it cost to put in a gas tankless water heater, we’re going to need to do a little digging around.

 Where it gets more complicated, thus expensive is when we are talking about an old house that needs to be retrofitted.

 You also need to pay attention to whatever your local ordinances are.
-I wrote a very detailed article outlining some of the things to keep in mind before you install your tankless water heater.
-You really need to read this before you begin your installation.
+I wrote a very detailed article outlining tankless water heater installation requirements.

 When gas lines are too narrow and need to be upgraded, when a gas meter needs to be changed, when ventilation needs to be run too far from the unit, these things all increase the costs in a big way.